patrickhener/dart-o-mat-3000/README.md

+# DEPRECATED
+This project is now abandoned in favor of [dascr-board](https://github.com/dascr/dascr-board)

 # DISCLAIMER
-This project will not be developed any further, because I am doing a complete rewrite using othe API stuff and ReactJS as frontend.
+This project will not be developed any further, because I am doing a complete rewrite using othe API stuff and Svelte as frontend.

 If you are looking for a Version working with [dARts](https://github.com/patrickhener/dARts) then you should go for the branch "dARts".
 This will be frozen to work with dARts until the new scoreboard is available.
 Then dARts will be updated as well.